 Tuition for the 3000- and 4000-level courses in the BAS will be charged at a differential tuition rate aligned with CCCS online tuition rate (before applying the Colorado Opportunity Fund, or "COF").
 This rate of tuition supports the necessary expenses of offering courses in a variety of formats including hybrid and online and remains cost-effective for students.
-The program will utilize primarily synchronous remote, hybrid delivery of curriculum, however, if there is a demand for online courses, the Colorado Online Consortium will be used.

-Even with the higher tuition rate, the BAS in Elementary Education will be a more affordable option for students compared to degree programs available at Colorado 4-vear universities.
+Even with the higher tuition rate, the BAS in Education will be a more affordable option for students compared to degree programs available at Colorado 4-year universities.